 Day in the Life with Narissa Horning

-October 3, 2021 | Hamilton, ON
+October 3, 2021 ·

-Contributed by Narissa Horning, IBH Level III
+Contributed by: Narissa Horning, IBH Level III

 From your perspective, what are the differences between online and in-person study life?